fotiDim/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image6]

 b.
 In the 9th code cell of the IPython notebook we define a set of functions that will help us with line detections.
 Starting with the positions detected from the histogram we follow the lines using the sliding window technique (`sliding_windows_search()`).
 This technique is used on the first frame of a video.
+Within this step we perform a sanity check to make sure that recongized lane width is reasonable.

 ![alt text][image7]

 c.
 After we have a set of points we can polyfit a polynominal using `fit_polynomial()` which returns us the polynomial of each lane.
+Within this step we perform a sanity check to make sure that the second degree parameters of both fits are not too different.

 ![alt text][image9]